Samsung/tizen-docs/docs/application/native/guides/text-input/tts.md

   The state is changed to `TTS_STATE_PLAYING`, and the playback continues until you call the `tts_stop()` or the `tts_pause()` function.

   If there is no text in the queue, TTS stays in the `TTS_STATE_PLAYING` state for text to be added.
 In that case, when text is added, TTS starts synthesizing and playing it immediately.
 There is no need to change the state to `TTS_STATE_READY` by using the `tts_stop()` function even when there is no text in the queue.
-It will continue to stay in the `TTS_STATE_PLAYING` state.
+It will continue to stay in the `TTS_STATE_PLAYING` state:

   > [!NOTE]
   > If the TTS state changed callback is invoked, state change can occur without any controlling functions being called.
 In this case, the state change takes place only when other applications request TTS play, the audio session requests TTS pause, or the TTS engine changes.